 Other types of organisations that may qualify are:

-Community Amateur Sports Clubs that are registered with the Inland Revenue as a (CASC) are entitled to apply for an 80% reduction in their business rates.
+Community Amateur Sports Clubs that are registered with the Inland Revenue as a (CASC) can apply for an 80% reduction in their business rates.

 Discretionary rate relief